 Data is also required on the types of cost items (e.g., rent, childcare) for which funding is allocated to students.
-To support these objectives, HEIs are required to submit an end of year activity report, a sample of which is provided in Appendix 1.
-This template may be subject to amendments throughout the year by the HEA.
-The finalised end of year activity reporting template will be issued to HEIs at the end of the academic year.
+To support these objectives, HEIs are required to submit an end-of-year activity report, a sample of which is provided in Appendix 1.
+This template may be amended throughout the year by the HEA, as required.
+The finalised end-of-year activity reporting template will be issued to HEIs at the end of the academic year.

-As recommended by the Review of the Student Assistance Fund, the end of year activity report will also gather data on unsuccessful applicants for funding to assess the level of demand for the SAF.
+As recommended by the Review of the Student Assistance Fund, the end-of-year activity report will also gather data on unsuccessful applicants for funding to assess the level of demand for the SAF.